NEW Smart Watches Coming Soon

 In March of this year, Microsoft aquired IP-related patents for headsets and a watch-like device from the Osterhout Design Group.

 Forbes reported in May, 2014, that the new wearable will be a “sensor-rich smartwatch that measures heart rate and synchs with iPhones, Android phones and Windows Phones”.

 According to a report in The Verge, Intel CEO Brian Krzanich says that Intel is developing its own Smart Watch.

-Unlike the wildly popular Pebble and the much-aligned Samsung Gear, Intel’s device won’t need to be tethered to a smartphone to work – it will have its own connectivity (like the Geak and InWatch).
+Unlike the wildly popular Pebble and the much-aligned Samsung Gear, Intel’s device won’t need to be tethered to a smartphone to work – it will have its own connectivity (like the Geak, the Neptune Pine and and the InWatch).

 The device will also offer geofencing which will provide location-sensitive alerts.

 “Wearables are not everywhere today because they aren’t yet solving real problems and they aren’t yet integrated with our lifestyles,” said Krzanich in a statement.
 “We’re focused on addressing this engineering innovation challenge.”